MEHRAN-DEV-AI/SALES-DATA-ANALYSIS/README.md

 Run the Notebook Cells:
 Execute the cells to reproduce the analysis.
 Ensure you have the required libraries installed (pandas, numpy, matplotlib, etc.).

-Prerequisites:
+# Prerequisites:

 To run the Jupyter Notebook, you will need these Python libraries:

-pandas
+1.pandas

-numpy
+2.numpy

-matplotlib
+3.matplotlib

-seaborn
+4.seaborn

-Data Source
+# Data Source:
 The dataset sales_data.csv is included in the directory.
 Ensure it is in the correct location relative to the notebook.

-Results and Insights
+# Results and Insights:
 The analysis provides actionable insights and recommendations based on the sales data, aiding strategic decision-making for improving sales performance.

-Contributing
+# Contributing
 If you would like to contribute, please fork the repository and submit a pull request.
 Contributions are welcome!

-License
+# License
 This project is licensed under the MIT License.

-THANK YOU FORKS...............
+# THANK YOU FORKS...............